decor-discord/.github/PRIVACY.md

 Your data is not shared with third parties.
 Anyone can see your selected avatar decoration, permissions, and if a avatar decoration was created by you.

 ### How we store data
-Your data is stored in the United States of America on a private server, and retained until you request it to be deleted via a [documented channel](#contact).
+Your data is stored in the United States of America on a private server, and retained until it is either no longer necessary for Decor's functionality, or until you request it to be deleted via a [documented channel](#contact).

 ### Your data protection rights
 Decor would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

 - The right to access – You have the right to request Decor for copies of your personal data.
-We may charge you a small fee for this service.

 - The right to rectification – You have the right to request that Decor correct any information you believe is inaccurate.
 You also have the right to request Decor to complete the information you believe is incomplete.